Insomniac (Green Day album): Recording

 Much of the album was written and rehearsed in a small, Cape Cod-style home in East Oakland, California.
-The band decorated the walls with notes underneath song titles jokingly providing instructions for achieving the intended tempo for each track; these included “Must pop Valium for this one” and "Must take crank for this one".
-After the release of Dookie, drummer Tre Cool's wife gave birth to their first child, and Cool noted that "I can hit the drums harder than I ever thought I could.
+The band decorated the walls with notes underneath song titles jokingly providing instructions for achieving the intended tempo for each track; these included "Must pop Valium for this one" and "Must take crank for this one".
+After the birth of Cool and his wife's first child, Cool noted that "I can hit the drums harder than I ever thought I could.
 Having a kid is trying – you have to watch your temper all the time – but it enhances the experience of playing in the band."

 Eschewing the typical punk rock ethos of creating cheap, low-quality recordings, the band strove to perfect its sound on the record, drawing inspiration from bands such as the Beatles and Cheap Trick.
 Cool experimented with different cymbal sounds on nearly every song on the album, while Armstrong and producer Rob Cavallo developed the ritual of lining up several guitar amps and testing each one to achieve the desired sound.
 Much of Insomniac was recorded in short, high-energy bursts.
 Before takes, the group would drink excessive amounts of coffee, "squeeze every last drop of energy" into the recordings, and then rest immediately afterward.
 Bob Bradshaw of Custom Audio Electronics was employed to apply a thicker guitar sound to the songs.

 Composition

 Musical style

 David Browne of Entertainment Weekly described Insomniac as "14 slices of hearty anarchy, played with a follow-the-bouncing-spitball compactness and vigor."
 Ian Winwood of Kerrang! wrote of the album's "master class in buzzsaw efficiency, the songs are so economical, not to mention harsh, that the removal of even a single chord would cause each composition to collapse in on itself," calling it "the album on which its creators lost their baby teeth."
+Music journalist Andrew Earles said producer Rob Cavallo "helped the band make huge guitar walls out of riffs and grow away from the shiny-happy locker-room dip-shittery of Dookie."

 The album features bleaker, more pessimistic lyrics than those of Dookie.
 However, Rolling Stone noted that the lyrics exemplify "cold-eyed realism, not trendy nihilism or bleak despair."
 Armstrong's vocal delivery on the album has been described as an "adenoidal vocal whine."